Samir-Sell/templatepptx/README.md

 ```

-## Other Features
+## Combining Slides Quickstart

-You can generate many similar output products from a small group of templates and then combining these outputs into one final product.
+You can generate many similar output products from a group of templates and then combining these outputs into one final product.
 There is an automated function built into this module which permits you to point to a whole direct, scrape all of the .pptx files and then combine them into one .pptx file.

 ```
 import templatepptx